-Local and national organisations offering one on one or group support to help you find your next job.
+Local and national organisations offering one-to-one or group support to help you find your next job.

 Looking for work can seem daunting, especially if you haven't worked for a while, or have recently been made redundant.